pulsar-edit/documentation/docs/troubleshooting-pulsar/checking-for-errors-in-developer-tools.md

 ::: note Note

-When running in Dev Mode, the developer tools are automatically shown with the error logged in the Console tab.
+When running in dev mode, any action that produces an error in the console will automatically open the dev tools to bring attention to the error.

 :::